Jaydee8652/EspressoBatch/README.md

 (scf calculation with a single K point to estimate energy, each sanity check takes roughly 3 minutes to complete)

  - 2:
-Batches [{batchTarget} (default: 100)] new sanity check calculations to slurm in a single job to run in sequence.
+Batches all sanity check calculations to slurm.
+These calculations are grouped jobs dynamically.
 Logs which checks have already been batched and will not repeat work.
-Relatively lightweight, multiple slurm jobs can be run in parallel.

 Summary files are produced at the end of each calculation by 'extract_energy.py' Saves the final energy to 'Sanity_Input_Files/sanity_sheet.csv' in Ry and Kcal mol^-1 molecule^-1.